gitscrum-team/laravel-gitscrum/README.md

 </p>

-**GitScrum wants to transform your IT team into instant Rock Stars **
+<b>GitScrum wants to transform your IT team into instant Rock Stars</b>

 GitScrum collaborates to overcome the objectives with implementation of management model based on meritocracy.
 GitScrum transforms your project into a game and allows to measure in a transparent way team achievements and individual.
 You can reward those who have the best results.